-Computer Project 10%
+Homework 10~% or $0 \ \%$

-Homework or an extra Computer Project 10%
+Computer Project 10~% 10~%

-Midterm I (February 9) 25%
+Midterm I (February 8) 25~% 30~%

-Midterm II (March 9) 25%
+Midterm II (March 21) 25~% 30~%

-Final (May 4, 1:30-4:00) 30%
+Final (April 25, 1:30-4:00) 30~% 30~%

 Computer Projects: each student needs to do one computer project during the term.
 You can select a project from the list offered by the instructor or offer one of your own.
 But the project must be approved by the instructor before you do it.
 Only one student can work on each project!
-You can do projects in the MLL by using MATLAB, Statistical Toolbox.
+You can do projects in the mathematics computing lab that will be soon set up in the HH building.
+You can use MATLAB, Statistical Toolbox (every Mac computer in the lab has MATLAB installed).
 To use other software, you need the instructor's permission.
-Projects can be submitted any time before the final exam, and may be resubmitted after being graded, for full credit.
+Projects can be submitted any time before the final exam, and may be resubmitted (more than once) after being graded, for full credit.

 Homework: Problems will be assigned weekly on Mondays, unless announced otherwise.
 Homework will be due the next Monday after assignment.
 Corrected and graded homework will be returned in the next class meeting.
 One (lowest) homework score will be dropped.
 Half credit is given for late homework.
-You can use any software (including MATLAB) for solving homework problems.
-Instead of doing homework, you can opt for an extra computer project.
+You can use any software (including MATLAB) for doing homework problems.

 To 586 students: You are taking this course at a graduate level!
 You will be given extra, more difficult, assignments periodically.
 Unlike regular homework assignments, those extra assignments are mandatory.
 The extra assignments will make 15% of your course grade, the rest will count for 85%, scaled appropriately.
 The 586-level problems can be turned in any time before (or on) the final exam.
-The 586-level problems can be resubmitted after being graded for full credit.
-You need to do 90% of the 586-level problems to get full credit for this part of the course.
+The 586-level problems can be resubmitted after being graded, for full credit.

 All tests in this course are open-book and open-notes.
 You may use a calculator, and you will actually need one.